Olive Oil vs. Extra Virgin Olive Oil

 Are you in search of that one ingredient that can transform your cooking from mundane to extraordinary?
 Look no further than the exquisite elixir of the Mediterranean – olive oil.

 Olive oil is a staple in many kitchens around the world, and it comes in various forms.
 Two of the most common types are olive oil and extra virgin olive oil.
+As a versatile cooking oil, olive oil is available in various types and grades, each suited for different culinary applications.
 While they might sound and seem similar, there are significant differences between the two in terms of quality, flavor, and culinary applications.
 However, what’s common is the benefits they offer.

 Historical Roots